maplibre/flutter-maplibre-gl/README.md

 ```
 This will get you the very latest changes from the main branch.
 You can replace `main` with the name of the [latest release](https://github.com/m0nac0/flutter-maplibre-gl/releases)
-to get a well-tested version.
+to get a more stable version.

-Documentation is available on the docs branch in the doc/api folder and automatically updated on each push to the main branch.
-You can easily view the [documentation / API reference here.](https://htmlpreview.github.io/?https://github.com/m0nac0/flutter-maplibre-gl/blob/docs/doc/api/index.html)

 Compared to flutter-mapbox-gl, the only breaking API changes are:
 - `MapboxMap` <--> `MaplibreMap`
 - `MapboxMapController` <--> `MaplibreMapController`

+### Documentation
+Documentation is available on the docs branch in the doc/api folder and automatically updated on each push to the main branch.
+You can easily preview the [documentation / API reference here.](https://htmlpreview.github.io/?https://github.com/m0nac0/flutter-maplibre-gl/blob/docs/doc/api/index.html)

+Please visit [https://github.com/maplibre/maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) and [https://github.com/maplibre/maplibre-gl-native](https://github.com/maplibre/maplibre-gl-native) for more information about the Maplibre libraries.

 ### iOS
 To use this plugin with iOS, you may need to add two lines to your Podfile, as shown in the example app: https://github.com/m0nac0/flutter-maplibre-gl/blob/d23b2297f775ed6e686c31ee2e2318cc28c73a5e/example/ios/Podfile#L5-L6